Ramradar20/Azure_Capstone-Udacity/README.md

 **experiment_timeout_minutes=15**

 Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
-Here 15 minutes is provided for it to not to extend the experiemnt for longer time as the best model can be achived in less number of iteratiosn.
+Here 15 minutes is provided for it to not to extend the experiemnt for longer time as the best model can be achived in less number of iterations.

 ![](images/autoML_config.png)